open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/automatic.md

 ## Next steps

-After you have observability generated automatically with instrumentation libraries, you may want to add [manual instrumentation]({{< relref "manual" >}}) to collect custom telemetry data.
+After you have set up instrumentation libraries, you may want to add [manual instrumentation]({{< relref "manual" >}}) to collect custom telemetry data.

+If you are using .NET Framework 4.x instead of modern .NET, refer to the [.NET Framework docs]({{< relref "netframework" >}}) to configure OpenTelemetry and instrumentation libraries on .NET Framework.

+You'll also want to configure an appropriate exporter to [export your telemetry data]({{< relref "exporters" >}}) to one or more telemetry backends.